pepper-jk/homebrew_5e/mounts.md

 # mounts

-> **Phantom Steed Variant**
->
-> The spirit summoned by the phantom steed spell can take the form of a **riding horse mount** over the standard riding horse, allowing the caster to utilize this creature’s new features.

 > **Find Steed Variant**
 >
 > The spirit summoned by the find steed spell can take the form of a **mount** over the standard beast, allowing the caster to utilize the new features of the following creatures.
 This includes the camel, elk, mastiff, pony and warhorse mounts.